Overview of FDA Regulatory Compliance for Medical Devices

 Who Should Attend

-This 15-hour training course has been developed for those who are involved with ensuring regulatory compliance for medical devices.
-The course is primarily geared towards those who are new to industry or require a basic understanding of medical device regulatory compliance issues.
-This medical device compliance training may be of interest to industry veterans who need refresher training on these topics.
+This 15-hour medical device regulatory authority and compliance training course has been developed for those involved in ensuring regulatory compliance for medical devices.
+It is primarily geared toward those new to the industry or who require a basic understanding of medical device regulatory compliance issues.
+This course may also be of interest to industry veterans who need refresher training on these topics.

 Typical FDA regulatory compliance course attendees include those in: